Responses API

-Fireworks.ai offers a powerful Response API that allows for more complex and stateful interactions with models.
+Fireworks.ai offers a powerful Responses API that allows for more complex and stateful interactions with models.
 This guide will walk you through the key features and how to use them.

 Overview

-The Response API is designed for building conversational applications and complex workflows.
+The Responses API is designed for building conversational applications and complex workflows.
 It allows you to:

 - Continue conversations: Maintain context across multiple turns without resending the entire history.